Who submits a VAT return?

 Correct mistakes in your next VAT return

-Mistakes happen; for instance, you may have overlooked an invoice in your latest VAT return.
-It’s not a problem.
-You can correct the mistake in your next VAT return, if the difference in the amount you have to pay or are due to receive is less than €1,000.
-If it is more, you’ll have to file an additional return, a so-called Suppletie-aangifte.
-You can find the form in the encrypted (Dutch only) entrepreneurs’ environment on the website of the Tax and Customs Administration.
+Have you made a mistake in a VAT return?
+If the difference in the amount you have to pay or are due to receive is less than €1,000, you can correct the mistake in your next VAT return.
+If it is more, you have to file an additional return.
+This is a so-called Suppletie-aangifte (in Dutch).
+You can find the form in the Mijn Belastingdienst Zakelijk online portal.